 Defined broadly, gentrification is the movement of wealthier people into a poor neighborhood, which results in a subsequent increase in rents and the ultimate displacement of longtime residents.
-The stereotypic progression starts when artists and gay couples move into a rundown but centrally located neighborhood in the urban core.
+The stereotypic progression starts when artists and gay couples move into a run-down but centrally located neighborhood in the urban core.
 They fix up houses, open trendy cafes, and start galleries.
 The newcomers also demand better public services and police protection from the local government.
 As the number of amenities grows, home prices and rents begin to rise.
-Married couples without children start to flow into the area, followed quickly by bankers, lawyers, and families attracted the neighborhood's beautiful older homes and terrific location.
+Married couples without children start to flow into the area, Photo courtesy of Flickr user Keith Hamm followed quickly by bankers, lawyers, and families attracted the neighborhood's beautiful older homes and terrific location.
 As rents continue to rise, many of the original residents-who are often poor and black-can no longer afford the neighborhood.
 They are forced to either move or pay an enormous percentage of their income toward rent.